abinit/abinit/doc/tutorial/eph_intro.md

 so that the number of points in each segment is proportional to the length.
 The computation of the phonon band structure can be deactivated by setting [[prtphbands]] = 0.
 The final results are stored in the **PHBST.nc** file (same format at the one produced by ANADDB).

+A typical section for phonon band structure looks like

 ```sh
 prtphbands 1